xalegit/CTFwriteup/writeup/UTCTF_2022/2022-03-12-UTCTF_html2pdf.md

 I can see the  `hash of WeakPasswordAdmin’s password`

-I try to use John to crack the password:
+I try to use `John the Ripper` for cracking the password:

 ![img_name](/assets/img/UTCTF_2022/html2pdf_m.png){: .image-50 }

 “sunshine” is the password!

-So afte Log in with those credentials I get the flag:
+So after log in with those credentials I get the flag:

 ![img_name](/assets/img/UTCTF_2022/html2pdf_n.png){: .image-50 }